wazuh/wazuh-documentation/source/installation-guide/all-in-one-deployment/all_in_one.rst

     .. include:: ../../_templates/installations/elastic/common/enable_filebeat.rst

-To ensure that Filebeat has been successfully installed, execute the following command:
+To ensure that Filebeat has been successfully installed, run the following command:

     .. code-block:: console